Irrationality

 Loss Aversion

-Loss aversion in behavioral economics refers to a phenomenon where a real or potential loss is perceived by individuals as psychologically or emotionally more severe than an equivalent gain.
+Loss aversion in behavioral economicsarrow-up-right refers to a phenomenon where a real or potential loss is perceived by individuals as psychologically or emotionally more severe than an equivalent gain.
 For instance, the pain of losing $100 is often far greater than the joy gained in finding the same amount.

 Investopedia